strawberry-graphql/strawberry/docs/integrations/chalice.md

 The `GraphQLView` accepts two options at the moment:

 - `schema`: mandatory, the schema created by `strawberry.Schema`.
-- `graphiql`: optional, defaults to `True`, whether to enable the GraphiQL interface.
+- `render_graphiql`: optional, defaults to `True`, whether to enable the GraphiQL interface.
+- `json_encoder`: optional JSON encoder, defaults to `json.JSONEncoder`, will
+  be used to serialize the data.
+- `json_dumps_params`: optional dictionary of keyword arguments to pass to the `json.dumps` call used to generate the response.
+To get the most compact JSON representation, you should specify `{"separators": (",", ":")}`, defaults to `None`.